Terrence Toliver: Chicago Bears (II)

 Toliver was brought back by the Bears on October 28, 2013.
 He was waived on July 31, 2014, with an injury settlement.

 Hamilton Tiger-Cats

 On April 8, 2015, Toliver was signed by the Hamilton Tiger-Cats of the Canadian Football League.
 Terrence Toliver had a decent first season in the CFL, catching 48 passes for 678 yards with 6 touchdowns.
 He took a step forward in the 2016 season, catching 65 passes for 1,036 yards with 9 touchdowns.
 During the first game of the 2017 season, Toliver suffered a torn ACL and MCL injury on a tackle from former teammate Cassius Vaughn, resulting in him missing the remainder of the season.
 After recovering, Toliver played in 12 games for Hamilton in 2018, but finished on the injured list again.
 Toliver did catch 32 passes for 456 yards and one major.
-He was not re-signed for the 2019 season and is currently a free agent.
+He was not re-signed for the 2019 season and became a free agent, and hasn't signed a football contract since, effectively ending his playing career.